dcoulter13/Deep-Learning-Project-1/README.md

     iterations = [1000, 2000, 3000, 4000, 5000, 7500, 10000]
     learning_rates = [0.5, 0.6, 0.7]
     hidden_nodes = [10, 15, 20, 25]

-Check out all the nice charts in the .ipynb file.